Xunnamius/black-flag/README.md

 Depending on how you invoke Black Flag (e.g. with Node, Deno, Babel+Node, etc), command files support a subset of the following extensions in precedence order:
 `.js`, `.mjs`, `.cjs`, `.ts`, `.mts`, `.cts`.
-To keep things simple, we'll be using ES modules as `.js` files (note the [type][15] in `package.json`).
+To keep things simple, we'll be using ES modules as `.js` files (note the [type][24] in `package.json`).

-Note that empty files, and files that do not export a `handler` function, are picked up by Black Flag as unfinished/unimplemented commands.
+Also note that empty files, and files that do not export a `handler` function, are picked up by Black Flag as unfinished/unimplemented commands.
 They will still appear in help text but, when invoked, will throw an error.
 This means you can stub out a complex CLI in a couple minutes: just name your directories and empty files accordingly!

-With that in mind, let's actually run the CLI now:
+With that in mind, let's actually run our skeletal CLI now:

 ```shell
 ./cli.js